knpausch/tinytomatoes/README.md

 - Incorporate Cypress to test the UI/UX

 ## Preview
-# Display All Movies and View Single Movie Details
+### Display All Movies and View Single Movie Details
-# Filter By Rating
+### Filter By Rating

 <!-- ROADMAP -->
 ## Roadmap
-# Component Tree
+### Component Tree
 ![tree](https://user-images.githubusercontent.com/19957834/207121015-ddf61c98-fad7-4296-b795-3ed3fc5303af.png)
-# Figma Wireframing
+### Figma Wireframing
 ![home](https://user-images.githubusercontent.com/19957834/207121082-cf70a977-937c-4d4e-b40a-feeef8af8e69.jpg)
 ![movie-detail](https://user-images.githubusercontent.com/19957834/207121101-44b2c452-16fe-430a-abb8-663ca46422ef.jpg)

+## Reflections
+This project gave us to opportunity to learn how to work as a unit in a remote setting while implementing new concepts like React, Router, and Cypress.
+Moments when we were stuck in our tracks, we would independently research online resources or reach out to experienced colleagues to gain a better understanding.
+We also deepened our project management skills by creating a wireframe design, component architecture map, creating User Stories, and turning those user stories into tickets on our GitHub project board before drafting code.
+This workflow helped us maintain focus for daily goals as well as a healthy collaboration.

 <!-- CONTACT -->
 ## Contact